base-org/web/apps/base-docs/docs/tools/bridge-faq.md

 ### Can I interact with dapps on Base using my transferred digital assets?

 Yes, once your digital assets are on Base, you can interact with dapps deployed on it!

+### How to cancel a withdrawal?

+If a withdrawal has been initiated on https://bridge.base.org/withdraw it is not possible to cancel it.
+Once withdrawn on the L2, it's effectively burned and needs to be reclaimed on the L1.

+### Why does it take seven days to withdraw?

+This 7-day bridge duration is in place as a [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#fees-for-l2-%E2%87%92-l1-transactions) security measure within the OP Stack.

+You also have the option to utilize [third-party bridges](https://base.org/ecosystem?tag=bridge) for quicker withdrawals.

+### How do I verify my withdrawal transaction?

+1. Navigate to the [Transactions](https://bridge.base.org/transactions) page.

+2. Look for the button to "Switch to L1".
+This action will ask you to switch to the Ethereum Mainnet network, enabling you to proceed with the verification process.

+3. Look for the button to “Verify”.
+This action will ask you to complete verification in wallet by paying a gas fee on L1.

+7 days after you have verified your withdrawal, you can finalize your withdrawal using the “Complete” button which will appear on the Base Bridge.

 ---